An API endpoint on a Dataiku API node#

 Click List Files to observe which logs are available, and Save when ready.

-After pointing this dataset to the correct prediction logs, we can now explore it.
-Each row is an actual prediction request answered by our model.
-You can find all the features that were requested, the resulting prediction, with details and other technical data.
+After pointing this dataset to the correct prediction logs, you can now explore it.
+Each row is an actual prediction request that the model answered.
+You can find all the features requested, the resulting prediction, with details and other technical data.

 Warning

-Although we are showing a local filesystem storage for the API node logs to make the project import easier, in a real situation, any file-based cloud storage is highly recommended.
-This data can grow quickly, and it will not decrease unless explicitly truncated.
+This tutorial uses a local filesystem storage for the API node logs to make the project import easier.
+In a real situation however, any file-based cloud storage is highly recommended.
+This data can grow quickly, and it won’t decrease unless explicitly truncated.

 It would also be common to activate partitioning for this dataset.